UK officials ‘seeking clarity’ after Russian missiles cross into Poland

 The UK Government is looking into reports that Russian missiles crossed into Poland on Tuesday.

-It comes after a senior US intelligence official said Russian missiles crossed into the Nato member state, reportedly killing two people.
+It comes after a senior US intelligence official said Russian missiles had landed in the Nato member state close to the border with Ukraine, reportedly killing two people.

 It is understood that the Government is aware of the reports, which emerged on Tuesday evening, and is urgently seeking clarity.

-A Nato official: “We are looking into these reports and closely co-ordinating with our ally Poland.”

-News that Russian missiles had crossed into Poland immediately prompted alarm amid fears of any escalation in Ukraine’s conflict with Russia.
+News of the explosion immediately prompted alarm amid fears of any escalation in Ukraine’s conflict with Russia, with several European leaders issuing urgent responses to the reports.

 However, little information is so far known about how the incident might have occurred.

+She tweeted: “Alarmed by reports of an explosion in Poland, following a massive Russian missile strike on Ukrainian cities.

+“I extend my condolences and my strongest message of support and solidarity with Poland and our Ukrainian friends.”

-Polish government spokesman Piotr Mueller did not immediately confirm the information but said top leaders were holding an emergency meeting due to a “crisis situation”.
+A Polish government spokesman earlier said top leaders were holding an emergency meeting due to a “crisis situation”.

+The official Twitter account of the Polish presidency said that Mr Duda had spoken to US President Joe Biden and Ukrainian President Volodymyr Zelensky following the explosion.

 Polish media reported that two people died on Tuesday afternoon after a projectile struck an area where grain was drying in Przewodow, a Polish village near the border with Ukraine.